 Responsibly Produced Peat certification ensures that peatland will be used, managed and restored in a responsible way

-The RPP certification system does not allow peat extraction from high conservation value areas.
-It stimulates peat extraction from highly degraded areas followed up by appropriate after-use measures.
+The RPP certification system does not allow peat extraction from areas with High Conservation Value.
+It encourages peat extraction from highly degraded areas followed up by appropriate after-use measures.

-High conservation values (HCV) are biological, ecological, social or cultural values of outstanding significance or critical importance.
-This could be the presence of rare species or special ecosystem services.
+High Conservation Values (HCV) are biological, ecological, social or cultural values of outstanding significance or critical importance.
+This can, for example, be the presence of rare species or special ecosystem services.
 RPP certification prevents that peat extraction affect these HCVs.
 In addition, rehabilitation measures can result in a net gain in natural values.
 Especially after extracting peat from degraded peatland used for agriculture or forestry.
 This way RPP generates benefits for both, nature and industry.

-Responsibly Produced Peat certification secures the best possible development after completion of peat production, with preference for restoration.
+Responsibly Produced Peat certification secures the best possible development after completion of peat production.

-Peat is by far the most important and valuable constituent for growing media.
-Peat counts for 75% of the volume in growing media.
-Other materials are used, often in addition to peat.
+Peat is currently the most important and valuable constituent for growing media.
+Peat secures the stability of the substrate which is very important for horticultural use.
+Other materials are also used, often in addition to peat.

-Peat as a solid base allows the application of other raw materials.
+So peat as a solid base allows the application of other raw materials.
 Nowadays (organic) residues from various sources are offered as potential raw material for growing media.
 Often these products -as such- are not suitable as raw material for growing media.
 The products don’t meet the basic requirements regarding e.g. phyto-hygienic and nutritional aspects.
+They can however replace a part of the peat content in growing media.

 About our foundation